 Ginto vs Graphik

 Ginto and Graphik are both sans-serif typefaces sharing a neo-grotesque foundation.
-Where Ginto leans expressive, Graphik brings minimal.
+Where Ginto leans expressive, Graphik brings minimal, readable.
 Compare which suits your Editorial project.

 Design DNA